jexia/docs/docs/fileset/README.md

 Now let's jump to the Jexia admin panel and create a new Fileset.
 ![New Fileset](./newjfs.png)

-In this step you need to enter the Access Key ID and Secret Access Key that you received from AWS, and your bucket name.
+In this step, you need to enter the Access Key ID and Secret Access Key that you received from AWS, and your bucket name.
 ![New Fileset](./jfs2.png)

-During creation we will try to load an empty file to your bucket and then try to read it back.
+During creation, we will try to load an empty file to your bucket and then try to read it back.
 If all goes well the new Fileset will be created.
 In case of any error with access, the Fileset will be created with an error sign.
 If that happens you will need to double-check all steps described in this document.

 That's all, happy coding!